 PRIVATE HEALTH INSURANCE COVERING PRIMARY MEDICAL CARE - Refers to health insurance coverage through an employer, union, or direct purchase that provides a broad set of primary medical care benefits for the enrolled individual (beneficiary or dependent).
-Private insurance includes insurance purchased for public employees or retirees or military personnel and their dependents (e.g., TRICARE or CHAMPVA).
+Private insurance includes insurance purchased for public employees or retirees or military personnel and their dependents (e.g., TRICARE or Civilian Health and Medical Program of the Department of Veterans Affairs [CHAMPVA]).

 UNINSURED - Refers to clients who do not have a public or private health insurance plan that covers broad, primary medical care benefits.
 Clients whose services are subsidized through state or local indigent care programs, or clients insured through the Indian Health Service who obtain care in a non-participating facility, are considered uninsured.
+Do not count users as uninsured if they did not use their medical insurance to pay for their visit.

-LIMITED ENGLISH PROFICIENT (LEP) USERS - Refers to family planning users who do not speak English as their primary language and who have a limited ability to read, write, speak, or understand English.7 Because of their limited English proficiency, LEP users derive little benefit from Title X services and information provided in English.
+LIMITED ENGLISH PROFICIENT (LEP) USERS - Refers to family planning users who do not speak English as their primary language and who have a limited ability to read, write, speak, or understand English.
+Because of their limited English proficiency, LEP users derive little benefit from Title X services and information provided in English.
 In Table 6, report the unduplicated number of family planning users who required language assistance services (interpretation or translation) to optimize their use of Title X services.
 Include as LEP any user who received Title X services from bilingual staff in the user's preferred non-English language, who was assisted by a competent agency or contracted interpreter, or who opted to use a family member or friend as an interpreter after refusing the provider's offer of free language assistance services.
-Service providers should consult the Revised HHS LEP Guidance7 for further information about identifying LEP individuals and complying with language assistance requirements.
+Service providers should consult the Revised HHS LEP Guidance6 for further information about identifying LEP individuals and complying with language assistance requirements.
 Unless they are also LEP, do not include users who are visually or hearing impaired or have other disabilities.

-QUESTIONS ABOUT TABLES 4 TO 6
+QUESTIONS ABOUT TABLES 4 THROUGH 6

-1. QUESTION - Are Tables 4 through 6 different from the previous FPAR?

-ANSWER - There are no changes to Table 4.

-In Table 5, OPA corrected the definition of private health insurance to include plans for military personnel and their dependents (e.g., TRICARE or CHAMPVA).
-In addition, OPA corrected the definition of public health insurance to include state or local government programs (e.g., Washington's Basic Health, Massachusetts's Commonwealth Care), including public-paid or public-subsidized health plans.

-In Table 6, OPA included two additional rows: one row for reporting the unduplicated number of users who are not LEP and one row for reporting the unduplicated number of users with an unknown or not reported LEP status.

-2. QUESTION - If a client has health insurance that covers a broad set of primary medical care benefits, including some or all family planning services, but he or she chooses not to use his or her health insurance plan to pay for some or all of the cost of services, how should an agency classify this client for purposes of Table 5 reporting?

-ANSWER - Although an insured client may elect not to use his or her health insurance to pay for services, he or she is considered insured and should be reported in either Row 1 or Row 2 of the table according to the type of health insurance coverage (public or private) that he or she has.

-3. QUESTION - Are Title X agencies required to verify client health insurance status?

-Answer - No. The information required to complete Table 5 is based on clients' self-reported insurance coverage.
-However, as stipulated in the program regulations (see 42 CFR Part 59.5(a)(9)),4 service providers are required to bill all third parties authorized or legally obligated to pay for services and to make reasonable efforts to collect charges without jeopardizing client confidentiality.
+- 1. QUESTION Is Table 4, Table 5, or Table 6 different from the previous version of the table in the Title X FPAR Forms and Instructions (Reissued January 2021)? - ANSWER OPA has made no changes to Table 4, Table 5, or Table 6 in the November 2021 version of the Title X FPAR Forms and Instructions. - 2.
+QUESTION If a client has health insurance that covers a broad set of primary medical care benefits, including some or all family planning services, but they choose not to use their health insurance plan to pay for some or all of the cost of services, how should an agency classify this client for purposes of Table 5 reporting? - Answer Although an insured client may elect not to use their health insurance to pay for services, they are considered insured and should be reported in either Row 1 or Row 2 of the table according to the type of health insurance coverage (public or private) that they have. - 3.
+QUESTION Are Title X agencies required to verify client health insurance status? - Answer No. The information required to complete Table 5 is based on clients' self-reported insurance coverage.
+However, as stipulated in the program regulations (see 42 CFR Part 59.5(a)(9)),3 service providers are required to bill all third parties authorized or legally obligated to pay for services and to make reasonable efforts to collect charges without jeopardizing client confidentiality.